 - a.
 The individual will be ordered by the supervisor where the incident or behavior is occurring to leave the premises immediately and not to return until given authorization to do so.
 It must be made clear to the employee that this is an order, not a request.
-Also, if the individual employee states that he/she has personal property at his/her worksite that the employee wishes to retrieve prior to leaving, the employee will be informed that arrangements will be made subsequently to provide for the employee to retrieve such. - b.
+Also, if the individual employees states that he/she has personal property at his/her worksite that the employee wishes to retrieve prior to leaving, the employee will be informed that arrangements will be made subsequently to provide for the employee to retrieve such under appropriate supervision. - b.
 If the employee is on duty when the order to leave the premises is given, and the employee asks whether he/she will be paid, the employee will be informed that he/she may elect to discharge vacation leave, personal leave or leave without pay.
 If the employee has insufficient accrued leave in the above categories, or refuses to elect to discharge such leave, the employee will be placed on Leave without Pay.
-However, the Personnel Administrator, at his/her discretion, may elect to grant Administrative Leave with Pay for any such involuntary removal from the premises. - c.
-If the individual refuses to obey the order to leave, the supervisor will call the appropriate and most available security force.
-Depending on circumstances, this could be the Capitol Police, the State Police, the local police, or other properly authorized law enforcement agency.
+However, the President or his/her designee, at his/her discretion, may elect to grant Administrative Leave with Pay for any such involuntary removal from the premises. - c.
+If the individual refuses to obey the order to leave, the supervisor will call the campus police.
 The employee will be placed on Leave without Pay.

 VI.
-GUIDELINES FOR EMPLOYEES AND MANAGEMENT
+GUIDELINES FOR EMPLOYEES AND MANAGEMENT:

-These guidelines apply to all State of Rhode Island employees and are intended to aid managers in dealing with violent or potentially violent situations at work.
+These guidelines apply to all non-classified employees and are intended to aid managers in dealing with violent or potentially violent situations at work.

-A. Immediate Action by Proper Authorities when Incidents Occur
+A. Immediate Action by Proper Authorities when Incidents Occur behavior, the employee should notify the Campus Police immediately.